expo/create-react-native-app/README.md

 $ npm start
 ```

-Install the [Exponent](https://getexponent.com) app on your iOS or Android phone, and use the QR code in the terminal to open your app.
+Install the [Expo](https://expo.io) app on your iOS or Android phone, and use the QR code in the terminal to open your app.
 When you're ready to share your project with others (for example, by deploying to an app store), read the [Sharing & Deployment](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md#sharing-deployment) section of the User Guide.

-Create React Native App allows you to work with all of the [Components and APIs](https://facebook.github.io/react-native/docs/getting-started.html) in React Native, as well as most of the [JavaScript APIs](https://docs.getexponent.com/versions/latest/sdk/index.html) that the Exponent App provides.
+Create React Native App allows you to work with all of the [Components and APIs](https://facebook.github.io/react-native/docs/getting-started.html) in React Native, as well as most of the [JavaScript APIs](https://docs.expo.io/versions/latest/sdk/index.html) that the Expo App provides.

 ## Sections